Clinging

 Clinging creates tension because it flies in the face of change.

-Counter to this, we cling to the hope that bad things won’t happen – that time and the natural entropy of life won’t take away the things we’re attached to.
-But the natural loss that life exacts is relentless.
+But the natural change that life exacts is relentless and constant.
 The healthy become sick, and the sick become healthy.
 Money comes, then it goes.
 Houses that are built to last eventually crumble and are demolished.
 Luck comes and then it goes.
 Moods change.
 Empires rise and fall.
 Life itself, as precious as it is, is eventually lost.

-Whatever it is, it’s all the same thing – it’s clinging.
+Whatever it is, it’s the same thing – it’s clinging.
 And clinging is a fearful state, however subtle.
-Either fear of not getting what we want, or fear of getting what we don’t want.
+It’s either the fear of not getting what we want, or fear of getting what we don’t want.

-And any kind of fear creates tension in our mind and in our body, and removes any potential for stillness to arise.
+Any kind of fear is anathema to meditation.
+Fear creates tension in the mind and in our body and removes any potential for stillness to arise.

 Our problem is, we’ve been born into a culture that encourages clinging of all kinds.
 We’re conditioned to win what we desire, then defend and cling to what we’ve won, and keep on winning.
-We’re conditioned to cling to pleasure and avoid discomfort, and we’re used to getting instant results.
-Take a pill and pain goes away.
+We’re conditioned to cling to pleasure and avoid discomfort, and we’re used to getting instant results – take a pill and pain goes away.
 Flick a switch and light goes on.
-Turn a tap and water appears.
+Turn on a tap and water appears.

-We accept this conditioning as normal, because everybody else is doing the same thing.
+And we accept this conditioning as normal because everybody else is doing the same thing.
 So we’re used to the anxiety it creates in us – simply because we don’t know any better.
 After all, it’s the life we’ve been born into.

 And this is why many of us find meditation quite difficult when we begin.
-We suffer in meditation, because with these kinds of expectations of instant satisfaction, and fear of not getting what we want, right away we’re behind the eight ball, because all of it absolutely reeks of tension and clinging.
+We suffer in meditation, because with our conditioned expectations of instant satisfaction coupled with our fear of not getting what we want, right away we’re behind the eight ball, because it reeks of tension and clinging.
 And as I said, stillness will never respond to a clinging mentality, because we’re trying to meditate with an anxious and needy state of mind.

 As I’ve said before, our primary purpose in meditation is learn how to let go.